Multi-Layer Attention-Based Explainability via Transformers for Tabular Data: Abstract

 \section{Abstract}

-We propose a graph-oriented attention-based explainability\footnote{The term "explainability" adheres to common terminology usage, which in the context of this paper refers to providing explanations.} method for tabular data.
+We propose a graph-oriented attention-based explainability method for tabular data.
 Tasks involving tabular data have been solved mostly using traditional tree-based machine learning models which have the challenges of feature selection and engineering.
-With that in mind, we consider a transformer architecture for tabular data, which is amenable to explainability, and present a novel way to leverage self-attention mechanism to provide explanations by taking into account the attention matrices of all layers as a whole.
+With that in mind, we consider a transformer architecture for tabular data, which is amenable to explainability, and present a novel way to leverage self-attention mechanism to provide explanations by taking into account the attention matrices of all heads and layers as a whole.
 The matrices are mapped to a graph structure where groups of features correspond to nodes and attention values to arcs.
 By finding the maximum probability paths in the graph, we identify groups of features providing larger contributions to explain the model's predictions.
 To assess the quality of multi-layer attention-based explanations, we compare them with popular attention-, gradient-, and perturbation-based explanability methods.